What is a Cervix? Do men have one?

 To look at, it’s a bit like a ring doughnut the size of two inches.

-It can also be used to provide pleasure in sex.
-While it is not possible for the fleshy ring to be pentetrated, it can still be bumped against.
+It can also provide pleasure during sex.
+Although it is impossible to puncture the ring, you can bump it against.

 The cervix protects a foetus in pregnancy by creating a protective mucus plug that prevents bacteria from entering the womb.

-The cervix will open up when the baby is ready for birth.
+The baby can come out of the cervix when it is ready.
 This is what doctors look at to say whether the patient is “dilated” during labour.

 It’s important to protect the cervix, as cervical cancer can be deadly.